djrollins/djrollins.github.io/_drafts/2016-10-16-sdl2-internals-windowing-p1.md

 ## SDL2's Windowing API

-The process to create a window varies wildly across the many different platform APIs and in some cases across the many inter-platform windowing APIs.
+The process to create a window varies wildly across the many different platform and in some cases across the many inter-platform windowing APIs.
 SDL2 reduces this complexity down to just a few lines:

 ```c
 /* conditionally includes necessary headers across all supported platorms */